 Read our full post - Upper Geyser Basin

-The hike was completely draining so we decided to call it a day.
+The hike was long and completely draining by the end, so we decided to call it a day.
 We stayed at Headwaters Lodge and Cabins at Flagg Ranch for the next 3 nights.
 The lodge was located in a wilderness setting few miles south of the loop.
 We loved how facilities inside the park were in the form of little villages.
 There were lodges, restaurants, general stores, gift shops and even gas stations all in one location.
 It was in fact very convenient.

-After touring Mammoth Springs, we headed to Lamar Valley, about 15 miles east from the Grand loop.
+After touring Mammoth Hot Springs, we headed to Lamar Valley, about 15 miles east of the Grand loop.
 The drive through the valley was beautiful.
 There were many pullouts offering great views of the valley and Lamar River.
-Bisons and mule deers were just about all over the place.
-Although the valley is known to have the highest concentration of wolves in the park, we didn't spot any.
+Bison and mule deer were just about all over the place.
+Although the valley is known to have the highest concentration of wolves in the park, we couldn't spot any.

 We got back on the loop and headed south towards our hotel.
 We made our next stop at Calcite Springs, an overlook to the views of a narrow section of the Grand Canyon that has steaming vents at the bottom of the cliffs.

 Dunraven Pass is the highest road in Yellowstone National Park, at over 8800 ft.
-It was one of our favorite sections in the park, very scenic and also had some snow.
-You can see in the photos below how dead and live trees standing together make for a beautiful landscape.
+It was one of our favorite sections in the park, very beautiful landscape and sweeping panoramic views.

-It was a very cold morning.
+Day 4: It was a very cold morning.
 After a quick breakfast we headed first to West Thumb Geyser Basin on the shores of Yellowstone lake.
-With 2 loop trails to walk around we saw many interesting geysers, mud pots and pools.
+With 2 loop trails to walk around, we saw many interesting geysers, mud pots and pools.

 Read our full post - West Thumb Geyser Basin

-After touring West Thumb we stopped by Yellowstone Lake for few pictures.
+After touring West Thumb, we stopped by Yellowstone Lake for few pictures.
 Since we visited during the end of the season there weren't many people around.
-We took some time and enjoyed the stillness of the lake, sun rays and snowcapped mountains.
+We took some time and enjoyed the stillness of the lake, sun rays and snowcapped mountains all to ourselves.

-Then we drove to Lake Butte Lookout, 10 miles east from the loop towards east entrance.
-There was a great view of Yellowstone Lake from the lookout.
-This area was one of the best scenic spots in the park and there was lots of snow around there as well.
-So instead of driving back to the loop, we drove further east to spend some time in the winter scenery.
-We saw small ponds, trees, mountains and also spotted large footprints that were possibly of grizzlies.
+Then we drove to Lake Butte Lookout, 10 miles east of the loop towards east entrance.
+Apart from a great view of Yellowstone Lake, this area was one of the best scenic spots in the park and there was lots of snow around there as well.
+So instead of driving back to the loop, we drove further east and spent some time in the winter scenery.
+We saw small ponds, beautiful trees and mountain landscapes, and also spotted large footprints that were possibly of grizzlies.

+From here on, it was geyser after geyser for the rest of the day.
 Of all the geyser areas in the park, Norris Geyser Basin was the stinkiest.
-There were 2 loop hikes, some parts steep and uneven, had lots of colorful geysers and pools.
-But the smell was so strong sometimes we had to hold our breath and move quickly without even stopping for a picture.
-It was cold and windy and the wind blowing at our face just made it even worse.
+There were 2 loop hikes, some parts steep and uneven, had lots of interesting colorful geysers and pools.
+But the smell was so strong, sometimes we had to hold our breath and run, forget about getting pictures.
+It was cold and windy and the wind blowing in our face just made it even worse.

 Read our full post - Norris Geyser Basin

 Next was Fountain Paint Pots Trail with another beautiful collection of colorful pools.
-It was freezing and raining by that time, but since it was only a short loop trail we were able to walk around and see most of it.
+It was freezing cold and raining by that time, but since it was only a short loop trail we did walk around and see most of it.

 Read our full post - Fountain Paint Pots

 We then headed to Midway Geyser Basin.
 Grand Prismatic Spring was another main reason for our visit to the park.
-The foggy weather conditions just made it impossible to see the size and colors of the vibrant spring.
-We were disappointed that we couldn't see this pool but at least we got to see some other pretty pools in the basin.
+Steamy weather conditions just made it impossible to see the size and colors of the vibrant spring.
+We were disappointed that we couldn't see the famous one, at least we got to see some other pretty pools in the basin.

 At all the basins there were signs warning people not to step away from the boardwalk as the ground could be acidic, very thin crust and could easily give away.
 Every time we couldn't help but wonder how they built those boardwalks in the first place.
 We were amazed how it withstood all the heat underground and the vigorous boiling of some geysers so close to the wood.

 All day of walking made us very tired, our fingers and toes were pretty much frozen, but our day was not over yet.
+We never got bored of looking at geysers, even though that was all we did for the past 3 days.
 Our next stop was Biscuit Basin, a half mile boardwalk around more geysers and colorful pools.
-Check out those spiky formations and the orange-green colors caused by microorganisms in the photos below.

 Read our full post - Biscuit Basin

-Our last stop for the day was Black Sand Basin, another short loop trail.
-This was also a very lovely walk in the foggy weather.
-We got to see Cliff Geyser erupt few times during our short time there.
+And our last stop for the day was Black Sand Basin.
+We got to see Cliff Geyser erupt few times while we were there.
 The colors of Rainbow pool, formations around Cliff and Spouter Geysers were interesting.

 Read our full post - Black Sand Basin

-Hope you enjoyed reading this report and photos.
+Hope you enjoyed this report and photos.
 Photographs definitely don't do justice to the real beauty of any place, especially Grand Teton and Yellowstone.
-Everyone must visit these parks at least once in their lifetime to witness for themselves.
+Everyone must visit these parks at least once in their lifetime to witness the mesmerizing beauty for themselves.